arnested/homebrew-emacs/README.md

  * [`emacs-drush`](Formula/emacs-drush.rb) - _Drush utilities for Emacs users_

-   A formuala for installing [Drush utilities for Emacs users](https://drupal.org/project/emacs_drush).
+   A formula for installing [Drush utilities for Emacs users](https://drupal.org/project/emacs_drush).

 There used to be a `emacs-mac` formula here as well.
 I removed it and instead refer you to the "official" formula: